rcrderby/crg-overlays/penalties/README.md

 ## Usage

-To make this overlay to your video streaming team, you need to download the files from the repository and place them in a specific folder within your CRG instance.
+To make this overlay to your video streaming team, you need to download the overlay files from the repository and place them in a specific folder within your CRG instance.
+There are several ways to download the overlay files, and the following steps detail one of those methods:

+1. Navigate to the [Releases page](/releases/latest "Latest Release") of this repository.

 ### Open Broadcaster Software (OBS) Details